DreamCloud Premier Mattress Review: I Don’t Like It (But You Might)

 The DreamCloud Premier is a luxury hybrid mattress.
 That means that it contains multiple layers (5 to be precise), stands at least 14 inches tall (the DreamCloud Premier is 15 inches tall: one of the tallest around) and has a coil core.
 Here’s an exact rundown of what it’s made of:

 - Cover: a breathable blend of polyester and cashmere wool for a soft touch.
 The cover is quilted with memory foam.
+Please note this is now blue, which I think is much nicer than the brown pictured above.

 - Gel foam layer: this is a memory foam layer that has been infused with gel to help keep the foam cool.
 DreamCloud say this is a high density foam, but it’s widely reported to be 2.5 PCF, which actually classifies it as low density.
 This is important for softness, but is not that great for durability.